+DOC.
+INT

-DOC, INT OBS
+OBS

-- 1= None is present. - 2= One is present. - 3= Two are present. - 4= Three are present. - 5= Four are present. - Employment specialists do not require all clients to disclose their psychiatric disability at the work site in order to receive services. - Employment specialists offer to discuss with clients the possible costs and benefits (pros and cons) of disclosure at the work site in advance of clients disclosing at the work site.
-Employment specialists describe how disclosure relates to requesting accommodations and the employment specialist's role communicating with the employer. - Employment specialists discuss specific information to be disclosed (e.g., disclose receiving mental health treatment, or presence of a psychiatric disability, or difficulty with anxiety, or unemployed for a period of time, etc.) and offers examples of what could be said to employers. - Employment specialists discuss disclosure on more than one occasion (e.g., if clients have not found employment after two months or if clients report difficulties on the job.) - 3.
-Ongoing, work-based vocational assessment: Initial vocational assessment occurs over 2-3 Sessions and is updated with information from work experiences in competitive jobs.
-A vocational profile form that includes information about preferences, experiences, skills, current adjustment, strengths, personal contacts, etc, is updated with each new job experience.
-Aims at problem solving using environmental assessments and consideration of reasonable accommodations.
-Sources of information include the client, treatment team, clinical records, and with - 1= Vocational evaluation is conducted prior to job placement with emphasis on office-based assessments, standardized tests, intelligence tests, work samples. - 2= Vocational assessment may occur through a stepwise approach that includes: prevocational work experiences (e.g., work units in a day program), volunteer jobs, or set aside jobs (e.g., NISH jobs agency-run businesses, sheltered workshop jobs, affirmative businesses, enclaves). - 3= Employment specialists assist clients in finding competitive jobs directly without systematically reviewing interests, experiences, strengths, the client's permission, from family members and previous employers.
+- 4= Three are present. - 5= Four are present. - Employment specialists do not require all clients to disclose their psychiatric disability at the work site in order to receive services. - Employment specialists offer to discuss with clients the possible costs and benefits (pros and cons) of disclosure at the work site in advance of clients disclosing at the work site.
+Employment specialists describe how disclosure relates to requesting accommodations and the employment specialist's role communicating with the employer. - Employment specialists discuss specific information to be disclosed (e.g., disclose receiving mental health treatment, or presence of a psychiatric disability, or difficulty with anxiety, or unemployed for a period of time, etc.) and offers examples of what could be said to employers. - Employment specialists discuss disclosure on more than one occasion (e.g., if clients have not found employment after two months or if clients report difficulties on the job.) - 1= Vocational evaluation is conducted prior to job placement with emphasis on office-based assessments, standardized tests, intelligence tests, work samples. - 2= Vocational assessment may occur through a stepwise approach that includes: prevocational work experiences (e.g., work units in a day program), volunteer jobs, or set aside jobs (e.g., NISH jobs agency-run businesses, sheltered workshop jobs, affirmative businesses, enclaves). - 3= Employment specialists assist clients in finding competitive jobs directly without systematically reviewing interests, experiences, strengths, the client's permission, from family members and previous employers.